 The 3 Types of Breast Milk: Definition Benefits

-Your body begins caring for itself long before you feel the planet.
 And, postpartum, the care continues beautifully through your breast milk.
-Filled with immense nutrients and immune bodies, breast milk is a mother's first blessing to her newborn.
-No doubt why!
-It protects the baby from numerous diseases and infections, from the common cold to diabetes.
+Filled with immense nutrients and immune boosters, breast milk is the first and most powerful gift to your newborn.

-But do you know what's more interesting?
-Breast milk isn't just one kind!
+But here's something more fascinating: breast milk isn't just one thing.

 The Beautiful Science Behind Breastfeeding